-Nathan is the 5th Artistic Director at Dobama Theatre where he spurred Dobama's move to become the region's newest Equity Theatre and where he’s directed critically acclaimed productions of A BRIGHT NEW BOISE, THE LYONS, TIME STANDS STILL, THE ALIENS, A CIVIL WAR CHRISTMAS: AN AMERICAN MUSICAL CELEBRATION and SUPERIOR DONUTS.
+Nathan is the 5th Artistic Director at Dobama Theatre where he spurred Dobama's move to become the region's newest Equity Theatre and where he’s directed critically acclaimed productions of PETER AND THE STARCATCHER, SUPERIOR DONUTS, A BRIGHT NEW BOISE, THE LYONS, TIME STANDS STILL, THE ALIENS, A CIVIL WAR CHRISTMAS: AN AMERICAN MUSICAL CELEBRATION and MARIE ANTOINETTE.
 A professional director, conductor, and composer/lyricist, Motta has worked with Cleveland Play House, Great Lakes Theater, Idaho Shakespeare Festival, Oberlin College, John Carroll University, Opera Cleveland, Ohio Light Opera, Cain Park, Cleveland Orchestra, Pittsburgh Symphony Orchestra, Mercury Opera Rochester, and Civic Light Opera (Pittsburgh).
-He is the Founding Artistic Director of the Dobama Emerging Actors Program (DEAP), an auditioned summer acting program where he has directed productions of ANTIGONE, BLOOD WEDDING, OEDIPUS, THE TEMPEST and MACBETH.
-Mr. Motta acted as Assistant Director on Cleveland Play House’s productions of Brecht’s GALILEO and Tom Stoppard’s EVERY GOOD BOY DESERVES FAVOR, a collaborative production with the Cleveland Orchestra.
+He is the Founding Artistic Director of the Dobama Emerging Actors Program (DEAP), Dobama's elite summer acting program where he has directed productions of ANTIGONE, BLOOD WEDDING, OEDIPUS, THE TROJAN WOMEN, THE PERSIANS, THE TEMPEST and MACBETH.
 He has written two original musicals, LITTLE WHITE GLOVES (an adaptation of the movie All I Wanna Do) and MIDSUMMER (based on Shakespeare’s A Midsummer Night’s Dream).
 He holds a B.F.A. from Carnegie Mellon University and an M.M. from the Eastman School of Music.
-Motta will direct PETER AND THE STARCATCHER and MARIE ANTOINETTE this season at Dobama Theatre.
+Motta will direct AN OCTOROON and THE FLICK this season at Dobama Theatre.

 Phone: (216) 932-6838

-Julie has been with Dobama for ten years – first as Financial Manager and then Associate Managing Director before moving into the role of Managing Director in August 2013.
+Julie has been with Dobama for eleven years – first as Financial Manager and then Associate Managing Director before moving into the role of Managing Director in August 2013.
 She holds a BA in Theatre Arts from the University of Oregon and an MFA in Dramaturgy and Theater Criticism from Brooklyn College CUNY.
 She has also worked as dramaturge on several Dobama productions.
-Ms. Friedman manages accounting, payroll, and both Equity and non-Equity contracts.
-She also oversees Personnel, Development, and Board Relations.
+Ms. Friedman manages everything related to business and operations at Dobama, has navigated the theatre's move to becoming Equity, and has overseen a 85% increase in operating budget in the past three years.

 Phone: (216) 932-6838